-Locational:
+Locational Aspects :

-In human geography the approach known as 'locational' is nothing but a spatial analysis or spatical science.
-It focussed on spatial organisation, and it key concepts were ombedded into functional region tributory area of a major node, wheather a port, a market town, or a city shopping centre.
+In human geography the approach known as 'locational' is nothing but a spatial analysis or spatial science.
+It focussed on spatial organisation, and its key concepts were embedded into functional region and tributary area of a major node.
+This node may be a port, a market town, or a city shopping centre.
 In human geography approach locational analysis focuses on the spatial arrangement of phenomena and on related flow patterns.
-From the 1950's of last century, mostly American geographes advocated the causes and consequences of locational analysis in more complex relationships of them components of the society.
+From the 1950's of last century, mostly American Geographers advocated the causes and consequences of locational analysis in more complex relationships of the components of the society.
 William Buge (1966) of USA, wrote a thesis on theoratical geography based on the premises who stated that geography is the science of locations.

-Landscape:
+Landscape Study :